Jalopy-Tech/HP-Omen-15-macOS/README.md

-For OpenCore, check that all the Clover drivers are present in the USB EFI OpenCore folder /EFI/OC/Drivers:
+For OpenCore, check that all the drivers are present in the USB EFI OpenCore folder /EFI/OC/Drivers:

 - OpenRuntime.efi
 - HFSPlus.efi (to read Apple’s HFS+ partitions)